asifbacchus/fail2banUFW/README.md

   ```

 - Let's go ahead and start the service to make sure it doesn't run into any
   problems.
-You shouldn't see any errors reported and should have a pleasant
+You should not see any errors reported and should have a pleasant
   'green dot' showing up.

   ```Bash